mebusy/notes/dev_notes/Nand2TetrisII_5.md

 ```

  - because
-    - The simple code works only for constant offsets (indices) , it  cannot be used when the source statement is, say, “let arr[x] = y”
+    - The simple code works only for constant offsets (indices) , it  cannot be used when the source is statement, say, “let arr[x] = y”

 ```